 Are you considering a career shift into DevOps but unsure where to start?
 Andrijana recently took the step into the world of DevOps, and shares valuable insights and tips for anyone embarking on a similar path 👩🏻💻

-Be sure to not skip this TechWorld with Nana DevOps Bootcamp review.
+Be sure not to skip this TechWorld with Nana DevOps Bootcamp review.
 It's a short read filled with valuable lessons and tips, for anyone seeking to switch from one IT field to another ⏰ 💡

 Meet Andrijana 🙋🏻♀️